ridhwandaud/react-native-android-toast/README.md

-## React Native Android Library Boilerplate
+## React Native Android Toast Example
 This project serves as a boilerplate to create custom React Native native modules that can later be installed through NPM and easily be used in production.

 ## Getting started